HMS Queen Elizabeth (1913): Pacific

 On 23 December 1943, Queen Elizabeth set sail bound for Trincomalee.
 Upon her arrival on 28 January 1944, C-in-C the Eastern Fleet Admiral Somerville assumed command.
 During Operation Cockpit, in formation with French and Dutch units, she supported Illustrious and the Saratoga in their attack on Sabang on 19 April.
 From 30 April to 1 May, she participated in the bombardment of Car Nicobar and Port Blair in the Andaman Islands during Operation D, after which the ship was overhauled at Durban from October to November 1944.
 In January 1945, she participated in further bombardments of Sabang during Operation Outflank and participated in the recapture of Burma until May where she supported the landing of Allied troops on Ramree Island on 21 January and on Cheduba Island on 26 January as part of Operation Dracula.

 Post War

 On 12 July 1945 she was replaced by HMS Nelson as flagship and returned home.
 After arriving in Portsmouth on 7 August 1945, she was detached to Rosyth for reserve duty on 10 August.
-From October 1945 to March 1946 she served the Home-Fleet as accommodation ship.
+From October 1945 to March 1946 she served the Home Fleet as accommodation ship.
 She was then reassigned to the Portsmouth Reserve where she remained until her decommissioning on 15 May 1948.
-In July 1948, she was finally sold to Arnott Young and scrapped at Troon.
+In July 1948, she was sold to Arnott Young and scrapped at Troon.